trungd/livespeech2/docs/eval_short.markdown

 ---
 layout: page
-title: "Evaluation Form"
+title: "Evaluation Form (Short Speech)"
 ---

-### Samples (Short)

-Listen to the FULL audio, and rate (1) the naturalness and (2) the similarity to the enrollment speech in a scale from 1-5.
+## Instructions

+Please listen to the entire audio clip and rate it based on two criteria:

+1. Naturalness
+2. Similarity to the enrollment speech

+Use the following scale for your ratings:

-1 - Bad
+- 1 - Bad
-2 - Poor
+- 2 - Poor
-3 - Fair
+- 3 - Fair
-4 - Good
+- 4 - Good
-5 - Excellent
+- 5 - Excellent

-Your rated scores will be saved automatically.
-When you finish, please click Submit at the end of this page.
+Your scores will be saved automatically.
+You can close and reopen this page at any time.

+Once you have completed your ratings, click Submit at the end of the page to send your scores.

+Your contribution is greatly appreciated.
+Thank you!

 <style>
 select {